MR. JEAN CLAUDE CHALOUHI

 After our two children grew up and left home we decided to leave New Zealand for new adventures and found ourselves in Qatar.
 During the first 5 years here I was Assistant Principal at Qatar Academy Doha then moved to EMS in 2016 as Lower Primary Principal.
 I love working at EMS and feel privileged to be working in this environment.
 We have great students, great teachers and a community who care about their students.
 Lucky me.

 Upper Primary Principal

-It gives me great pleasure to greet both new and existing parents at EMS Doha’s Primary school campus.
-My name is Angela Lucy Smith and I am the Upper Primary Principal, this is my 5th year here at EMS and in Doha.
-This is my 21st year in education and my 9th year as a leader.
+It gives me great pleasure to greet both new and returning parents at EMS Doha’s Primary school campus.
+My name is Angela Lucy Smith and I am the Upper Primary Principal, this is my 6th year here at EMS and in Doha.
 I have lived and worked in schools in UK, Kuala Lumpur, Malaysia and Mumbai, India.
-Each experience has helped me to open my eyes to the different cultures around our world, and helped me to become the culturally aware leader that you see every day at EMS.
+Each experience has helped to open my eyes to the different cultures around our world, and supported me to become the culturally aware leader that you see every day at EMS.

 I consider myself incredibly lucky to work with a truly committed leadership team at EMS.
 I very much enjoy sharing my knowledge and experiences with our dedicated Primary staff to provide creative, stimulating and meaningful learning experiences for all of our students.
 I look forward to yet another successful year for everyone in our EMS community and hope to see you on campus at one of our events soon.

 Upper Primary Assistant Principal